 It’s happened.
 You made it.
 You signed up at the gym. *and the heavens opened and angels starting singing* And yet…immediate anxiety starts flowing through your body.
+You’re a gym beginner.
 You realize you know nothing.
 Like, nothing.
+What are all the gym equipment names?!
+What’s a good gym routine for beginners?!

 Don’t know what to do once you get there?
 Check out one of my recent posts with ideas!